 Shorts - Shorts must be of a solid color or plaid.
 The length of shorts must be no more than a dollar bill width above the kneecap while standing.
+(Both male and female)

 Skirts and dresses - Skirts and dresses are only permitted on Honor Dress days.